tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 072.md

 - We pick up right where we left off in the alchemy lab.
 - We head up to the Medical Ward, there are mummies in one room, and the next room over.
 - We find some sort of sleeping draught in the room.
+- We head up to the Scriptorium to continue our search.
 -